SzyZub/ParticleSimulator/README.md

 You can place particles on the canvas by clicking/holding left mouse.

-Screen size are 1024x768 and simulation is done with a grid of rectangles 4x4.
+Screen size is 1024x768 and simulation is done with a grid of rectangles 4x4.